ahmtkzk/TMDb-Movie-API-Bot/README.md

-# tmdb-movie-bot
-The Movie Database Movie Bot
+# The Movie Database Movie Bot

+* You can use this bot for get all movies informations.
+* You can change your set limit.
+Default is 1000.